Trismegiste/WamBundle/README.md

  * Gene Roddenberry

 ## TODO (unsorted)
- * bundle for symfony2 : currently in progress
  * create a symfony2 Command instead of console.php
  * see how to capture input in service (event ?)